sagamore/sagamore.github.io/_team/Bella-Liu.md

 ---
 name: Bella Liu
-image: images/team/worker_6.jpg
+image: images/team/bella_liu.jpg
 position: Analyst
+description:
-description: "<p>Fund analytics and diligence.
-Prior to Sagamore Investments, she was an analyst at Copal Partners where she was involved in company analysis and valuation. </p>
+  - "<p>Fund analytics and diligence.
+Prior to Sagamore Investments, she was an analyst at Copal Partners where she was involved in company analysis and valuation. </p> \n<p>She received a BA in Economics from Beijing Foreign Studies University and an MSc in Investment Management from Cass Business School, London City University.</p>"

-<p>She received a BA in Economics from Beijing Foreign Studies University and an MSc in Investment Management from Cass Business School, London City University.</p>"
+  - "<p>Fund analytics and diligence.
+Prior to Sagamore Investments, she was an analyst at Copal Partners where she was involved in company analysis and valuation. </p> <p>She received a BA in Economics from Beijing Foreign Studies University and an MSc in Investment Management from Cass Business School, London City University.</p>"
-facebook_url:
+facebook_url: null
-twitter_url:
+twitter_url: null
-google_url:
+google_url: null
 sort: "6"
+published: true
+title: Untitled
 ---